 10. Budget and Expenses

-A budget is maintained at NCO to support the IMC and IM-Exec meeting expenses.
+A budget is maintained at LNO to support the IMC and IM-Exec meeting expenses.
 Occasionally funds are available for targeted activities such as workshops and ad-hoc tasks.

-IM-Exec consults with NCO and EB to set priorities for any additional funding available.
+IM-Exec consults with LNO and EB to set priorities for any additional funding available.

 11. Amendments